-In this contribution, we focus on how to use contact migration to gain insight into bedrock river behavior and quantify erodibility.
-Rather than being a complication to be avoided, the perturbation introduced by contact migration can be exploited for model calibration in a similar manner to how one would exploit a transient response to tectonics (Whipple, 2004).
-Although previous work has developed theory for bedrock river incision through layered rocks (Perne et al., 2017; Darling et al., 2020), this theory has not been thoroughly compared with observations from numerical models.
-Here, we use numerical models in which we can measure contact migration over time to pursue the following research questions: (1) Does the theory developed by Perne et al. (2017) for river incision through horizontal strata accurately reflect observations from numerical models?
+present examples with $\theta = 0.3$ and $\theta = 0.7$ in the Supplement oughly compared with observations from numerical models.
+Here, we use numerical models with which we can measure contact migration over time to pursue the following research questions: (1) does the theory developed by Perne et al. (2017) for river incision through horizontal strata accurately reflect observations from numerical models?
 (2) Does the theory developed by Darling et al. (2020) for river incision through nonhorizontal strata accurately reflect observations from numerical models?
 (3) What is the potential for using these theoretical frameworks to estimate incision model parameters like erodibility for real bedrock rivers?
-By developing a new method for estimating kinematic wave speed, we will show that morphologic metrics like steepness and contact dip can be used to estimate bedrock erodibility, even where contact dips are non-zero.
+By developing a new method for estimating kinematic wave speed, we will show that morphologic metrics like steepness and contact dip can be used to estimate bedrock erodibility, even where contact dips are nonzero.
 The dynamics of landscapes with layered rocks are increasingly shown to be quite rich (Glade et al., 2017; Ward, 2019; Sheehan and Ward, 2020a, b), and these landscapes offer valuable opportunities to compare expectations shaped by model results with the unflinching testimony of the field.
 Our intention here is to (1) further elucidate what we should expect from the common form of the stream power model and (2) provide a framework for quantifying rock strength from bedrock river morphology.
 After developing this framework through the use of numerical models, we demonstrate its application on Tank Wash, one of the streams near Hanksville, UT (Fig. 1).